Advertiser Disclosure

 • All other purchases: 1.5x points

-For example, I put all of my travel and dining expenses on my Chase Sapphire Reserve card to earn 3x points.
+For example, I put all my dining expenses on my Chase Sapphire Reserve card to earn 3x points and pay for my airfare and hotel booked direct to earn 4x points.
 Then, I’ll use my Freedom Flex card for any purchases that fall into that quarter’s bonus categories for 5x points.
 Finally, I will put any other purchases on the Freedom Unlimited card to earn 1.5x points.

 Using this 3-card combo will help you earn more Chase points than you could by putting all of your expenses on just 1 card — and you’ll still only have to pay a single annual fee.